 We suggest you bring lunch with you unless you prefer the drive to town (approx 20 min)

 This is often a good time to watch rated pilots take advantage of the more advanced conditions.

-On most days during this time, we will conduct P2 ground school classes and work through the required USHPA written tests.
+On most days we will conduct P2 ground school classes and work through the required USHPA written tests.

 It's also time to relax and get ready for more flying!

-Now that the stronger air conditions have settled down, we head back out to the hills to continue where we left off!
+Now that the stronger conditions have settled down, we head back out to the hills to continue where we left off.

 You’ll be working on launching and landing skills, as well as your in-flight techniques.

-The fun continues until the sun drops low and the warm airflow, we’ve been using all day cools, slows, and eventually switches direction altogether.
+The fun continues until the sun drops low and the warm airflow, we’ve been using all day cools, slows, and eventually switches direction.

 We'll then pack everything into the truck, return to the classroom parking area and store our gear away for the night.